willwray/type_codec_challenge/FAQ.md

 As a 40-day Challenge it's a slow-burner.
 Week 1 saw 1st code and solution.
 I'll post weekly updates with code and links to help give this Q some As.

-The TL/DR at the top is fairly clear:
+The TL/DR at the top is a terse statement:

 >Find the most effective, modern way to:
 (0) Decompose a compound type then